teamscanworks/incident-response-cosmos/README.md

 # Incident Response for Cosmos networks

+_**Disclaimer:** This guidance is highly opinionated and currently a best-effort approach to help Cosmos teams with their incident response processes.
+The current document is expected to be modified and improved in the future with the help and feedback of other Cosmos teams and community members_

+## Introduction

 > **Confidential.** Do not share your incident response plan with anyone outside of your circle of trust

-## Introduction

 This document offers recommendations and guidance for core teams to help them deal with security incidents and control their damage.